Category forcings, $MM^{+++}$, and generic absoluteness for the theory of strong forcing axioms: Abstract

 \section{Abstract}

-We introduce the category $\UU^{\SSP,\SSP}$ whose objects are stationary set preserving, atomless complete boolean algebras and whose arrows are complete homomorphisms with a stationary set preserving quotient.
-We show that the rank initial segments $\UU^{\SSP,\SSP}\cap V_\delta=\UU_\delta$ of this category with height a super compact cardinal $\delta$ which is a limit of super compact cardinals are stationary set preserving partial orders which force $\MM^{++}$ and collapse $\delta$ to $\omega_2$.
-Next we argue that if $\delta$ is superhuge any of the known methods to produce a model of $\MM^{++}$ collapsing $\delta$ to become $\omega_2$ produces a model in which $\UU_\gamma$ is forcing equivalent to a presaturated tower of normal filters for class many superhuge cardinals $\gamma$.
-We let $\MM^{+++}$ denote this statement and we prove that $\MM^{+++}$ is consistent relative to large cardinal axioms and makes the theory of $L([\Ord]^{\leq\aleph_1})$ with parameters in $P(\omega_1)$ generically invariant for stationary set preserving forcings that preserve $\MM^{+++}$.
-Finally we argue that the work of Larson and Asper\'o shows that this is a next to optimal generalization to the Chang model $L([\Ord]^{\leq\aleph_1})$ of Woodin's generic absoluteness results for the Chang model $L([\Ord]^{\aleph_0})$.
-It remains open whether $\MM^{+++}$ and $\MM^{++}$ are equivalent axioms modulo large cardinals or whether in combination with large cardinals $\MM^{++}$ suffices to obtain the same generic absoluteness result for the Chang model $L([\Ord]^{\leq\aleph_1})$.
+We analyze certain subfamilies of the category of complete boolean algebras with complete homomorphisms, families which are of particular interest in set theory.
+In particular we study the category whose objects are stationary set preserving, atomless complete boolean algebras and whose arrows are complete homomorphisms with a stationary set preserving quotient.
+We introduce a maximal forcing axiom $\MM^{+++}$ as a combinatorial property of this category.
+This forcing axiom strengthens Martin's maximum and can be seen at the same time as a strenghtening of Baire's category theorem and of the axiom of choice.
+Our main results show that $\MM^{+++}$ is consistent relative to large cardinal axioms and that $\MM^{+++}$ makes the theory of the Chang model $L([\Ord]^{\leq\aleph_1})$ with parameters in $P(\omega_1)$ generically invariant for stationary set preserving forcings that preserve this axiom.
+We also show that our results give a close to optimal extension to the Chang model $L([\Ord]^{\leq\aleph_1})$ of Woodin's generic absoluteness results for the Chang model $L([\Ord]^{\aleph_0})$ and give an a posteriori explanation of the success forcing axioms have met in set theory.

-The\footnote{MSC 2010: 03E35, 03E40, 03E57} main objective of this paper is to show that there is a natural recursive extension $T$ of $\ZFC+$\emph{ large cardinals} which gives a complete theory of the Chang model $L([\Ord]^{\leq\aleph_1})$ with respect to the unique efficient method to produce consistency results for this structure i.e stationary set preserving forcings.
+The main objective of this paper is to show that there is a natural recursive extension $T$ of $\ZFC+$\emph{ large cardinals} which gives a complete theory of the Chang model $L([\Ord]^{\leq\aleph_1})$ with respect to the unique efficient method to produce consistency results for this structure, i.e stationary set preserving forcings.
 In particular we will show that a closed formula $\phi$ relativized to this Chang model is first order derivable in $T$ if and only if it is provable in $T$ that $T+\phi$ is forceable by a stationary set preserving forcing.
-The paper can be divided in three parts:
+In our eyes the results of this paper give a solid a posteriori explanation of the success forcing axioms have met in providing at least one consistent solution to many $\ZFC$-provably undecidable problems.
+The paper can be divided in six sections: